igoramadas/expresser/README.md

 ### Twitter
 *   Supports updating status and reading direct messages from Twitter.

+**Before you start** make sure you have set the access tokens and secrets on `Settings.Twitter`.
+These values will be validated when `init` is called.

 ### Utils
 *   General utilities and helper methods.

+The Utils module provides a few methods to handle settings and get information about the server and clients.

 ## Running on PaaS